norse/norse/README.md

 * [SNN toolbox](https://snntoolbox.readthedocs.io/en/latest/guide/intro.html) <q>automates the conversion of pre-trained analog to spiking neural networks</q>.
 The tool is solely for already trained networks and omits the (possibly platform specific) training.
 * [SpyTorch](https://github.com/fzenke/spytorch) presents a set of tutorials for training SNNs with the surrogate gradient approach SuperSpike by [F. Zenke, and S. Ganguli (2017)](https://arxiv.org/abs/1705.11146).
 Norse [implements SuperSpike](https://github.com/norse/norse/blob/master/norse/torch/functional/superspike.py), but allows for other surrogate gradients and training approaches.
 * [s2net](https://github.com/romainzimmer/s2net) is based on the implementation presented in [SpyTorch](https://github.com/fzenke/spytorch), but implements convolutional layers as well.
 It also contains a demonstration how to use those primitives to train a model on the [Google Speech Commands dataset](https://arxiv.org/abs/1804.03209).
+* [Rockpool](https://gitlab.com/aiCTX/rockpool) is a Python package developed by SynSense for training, simulating and deploying spiking neural networks.
+It offers both JAX and PyTorch primitives.

 ## 5. Contributing